 Bicentennial Man: Movie Review

 Bicentennial Man is a movie about an android robot named Andrew.
 Andrew is a flux on a mass production of robots set on a time wherein robots are commonly used by humans.
-What sets Andrew apart from other massed produced robots is that though he is equipped with the logic of the laws of robotics, somehow he has evolved from the rest because he started to think and choose on its own.
-With programming, learning capabilities came easy and it soon was able to learn the ways of man so to speak.
+What sets Andrew apart from other massed produced robots is that though he is equipped with the logic of the laws of robotics, he somehow started to think and make decisions.
+With learning capabilities, he was able to learn the ways of man so to speak.
 What makes Bicentennial Man a very interesting story is that it blurs out the line between what makes human, human.
-Moreover, the pursuit of Andrew towards his quest to freedom and being human posed issues of social and political importance in terms of class, ethnicity, and gender.
+Moreover, the pursuit of Andrew towards freedom and being human posed issues of social and political importance in terms of class, ethnicity, and gender.

 What makes human, humans is that we are fashioned to be social being.
 As such, people band together to create communities with laws and regulations to facilitate a harmonious living.
 This form of social contract is manifested through the communities’ culture and its institution.
-And in every culture, people associates themselves to specific social class that identifies them in terms of social mobility through socioeconomic status.
+And in every culture, people associate themselves to specific social class that identifies them in terms of social mobility through socioeconomic status.
 Meaning, a particular person or family could belong to a specific social class based on their economic status and influence in the community.
-For instance, Andrew’s ‘owners’ was a well-off family who enjoyed the luxury of the current inventions of their time.
-His master was educated, have a stable and financially rewarding career that afforded the family opportunities to enjoy luxury, good education, and time.
-Time is a luxury that most people do not have yet Andrew’s owner have the time to teach it human ways.
-And answer its questions on everything and anything under the sun.
+For instance, Andrew’s ‘owners’ were a well-off family who enjoyed the luxury of the current inventions of their time.
+It's master was educated, have a stable and financially rewarding career that afforded the family opportunities to enjoy luxury, good education, and time.
+Time is a luxury that most people do not have yet Andrew’s owner have the time to teach Andrew about being human and answer questions on everything and anything under the sun.

-The issue of social class becomes problematic with Andrew because social mobility for one is problematic because as a mechanical ‘thing’, it cannot accumulate wealth.
-It’s like a computer, or an iPad, or a television for that matter accumulating money for its benefit.
-What would it do with the money when there are no basic needs to be addressed?
-Of course in the film, Andrew wanted to build his own house, upgrade its system, and make itself more human-like.
+The issue of social class becomes problematic for Andrew because as a mechanical ‘thing’, it cannot accumulate wealth, it’s like a computer, or an iPad, or a television.
+Moreover, what would it do with the money when there are no basic needs to be addressed?
+Of course in the film, Andrew wanted to build its own house, upgrade its system, and make itself more human-like.
 But the fact remain, why should a mechanical ‘thing’ be allowed to accumulate wealth?
 Here, the concept of social class and freedom are somehow intertwined.

-I believe that race should only be used when pertaining to ‘human race’ and is not adequate or even politically correct to associate a specific ‘race’ to a person.
+Race should only be used when pertaining to ‘human race’ and is not adequate or even politically correct to associate a specific ‘race’ to a person.
 After all, what parameters constitute race?
-In a world of post modernism, it is quite impossible to compartmentalize people to ‘races.’ i.e. if a child has a Caucasian and an African-American parent, what would be the ‘race’ of that child?
+In a world of post modernism, it is quite impossible to compartmentalize people to ‘races.’ i.e. if a child has an Asian and an African-American parent, what would be the ‘race’ of that child?
 I think the issue is ethnicity.
 Ethnicity does not merely pertain to the ‘origin’ but of cultural differences—i.e. American, European, Asian, American Indians, Korean, Chinese, etc. These people of different culture could trace their ethnicity because there is a collective sentiment in terms of culture and geography.

 Bicentennial Man movie trailer